Working towards becoming a net zero and circular business, supporting resilience for the nation

 Helping customers cut carbon

 To show our progress in this area we report on our products’ cumulative enablement impact as we continue to help customers and society reach net zero.
-Overall, we’ve helped customers avoid more than 5.5m tonnes of carbon since 2021.
+Overall, we’ve helped customers avoid more than 10m tonnes of carbon since 2021.
+Associated revenues from carbon-saving products amounted to £6.5 billion this year.

 Becoming a circular business,